 Plot: Upon the inadvertent destruction of the Earth, humans need to find a new place to inhabit.
-When a planet called “Titan” is found, scientists begin altering our DNA to prepare the civilisation for the new life.
+When a planet called “Titan” is found, scientists begin altering our DNA to prepare the civilization for new life.

 There was a time when Sam Worthington was designated to become a Hollywood star.
-However, if even “Avatar” couldn’t kick his career off, then the problem must have been elsewhere (although “Unabomber” was actually great)
+However, if even Avatar (2009) couldn’t kick his career off, then the problem must have been elsewhere (although “Unabomber” was actually great).

 Dir.
 Luca Guadagnino